Arcadia-Science/notebook-pub-template/README.md

     Edit `index.ipynb` to create your pub.
 As you work, render it in a live preview with `make preview`.

-    If you already have a notebook written that you're trying to transform into a pub, replace the template `index.ipynb` with your own, but be sure to add the YAML front matter (the first cell of `index.ipynb`) to your notebook.

 ## How to publish

 Publishing is handled automatically with a GitHub Action that triggers whenever a pull request is merged into `main`.
 Thus, all the following action items should be completed before your pull request is approved and subsequently merged.